glpaparelli/cloud-infrastructures/notes/07 - The Cross-Layer Function - Buisness Continuity.md

 Hypervisor cluster is a common clustering implementation in cloud environment

 **Hypervisor Cluster**
 Multiple hypervisors running on different systems are clustered.
-It provides continuos availability of services running on VMs even if a physical compute system or a hypervisor fails.
+It provides continuous availability of services running on VMs even if a physical compute system or a hypervisor fails.
 Typically a live instance (i.e.m a secondary VM) of a primary VM is created on another compute system
 ![[hypervisor-cluster.jpg]]